Kudaes/DInvoke_rs/README.md

 ```

 ## Invoking Unmanaged Code
-In the example below, we use DInvoke_rs to dynamically call RtlAdjustPrivilege in order to enable SeDebugPrivilege for the current process token.
+In the example below, we use DInvoke_rs to dynamically call `RtlAdjustPrivilege` in order to enable SeDebugPrivilege for the current process' token.
 This kind of execution will bypass any API hooks present in Win32.
-Also, it won't create any entry on the final PE Import Address Table, making it harder to detect the PE's behaviour without executing it.
+Also, it won't create any entry on the final PE's Import Address Table, making it harder to detect the PE's behaviour without executing it.

 ```rust